-The rebuild defragmentation type uses the DBCC DBREINDEX command to rebuild the indexes on the tables.
+To rebuild the indexes on tables, the rebuild defragmentation option uses the ALTER INDEX REBUILD command for SQL Server 2005 and newer versions.
+For SQL Server 2000 it uses DBCC DBREINDEX.
 The rebuild operation creates new, contiguous pages.
 SQL Server 2005/2008 allows the option to Rebuild Online, which allows access to the tables before the operation is finished.
 However, choosing to rebuild online requires more resources (disk space, CPU, memory), and may slow performance.